STOmics/Stereopy/docs/source/Tutorials/Examples.rst

     cell_segmentation
     tissue_cut

-Work with other spatial tools
+Working with other spatial tools
 --------------------------------------------------
 This section contains various short examples of format conversion for integration with scanpy，seurat: